Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

 \section{A Case for PiM-based {Timing} Attacks}

-The adoption of \textit{processing-in-memory} (PiM) architectures has been gaining momentum in recent years {because they provide high performance and low energy consumption by alleviating the data movement bottleneck.} {Therefore, it is timely and critical to analyze and evaluate the security of PiM architectures to prevent any of their vulnerabilities from causing widespread susceptibility as PiM architectures become widely available.
-Unfortunately, no prior work investigates {and evaluates} the security challenges of new and emerging PiM architectures.} After a thorough analysis of existing PiM architectures, we show that the adoption of PiM solutions creates opportunities for high-throughput main memory-based timing attacks for two main reasons. {First, the adoption of PiM solutions in the forms of \textit{processing-near-memory} (PnM) and \textit{processing-using-memory} (PuM) exposes the internal states of the main memory (e.g., row buffer states of DRAM banks) by providing direct access to the user space applications. } {Second, timing attacks in PiM architectures \nb{can be} more difficult to detect and mitigate due to commonly employed mechanisms, like cache monitoring mechanisms that track the cache miss ratio during runtime to detect anomalies~\cite{mushtaq2018nights,alam2017performance,chiappetta2016real}, being either inapplicable or performance-inefficient in PiM architectures. }
+The adoption of \gls{pim} architectures has been gaining momentum in recent years {because they provide high performance and low energy consumption by \nba{reducing data movement}.} {Therefore, it is timely and critical to analyze and evaluate the security of PiM architectures to prevent any vulnerabilities from causing widespread susceptibility as PiM architectures become widely available. \nba{Unfortunately, {\emph{no}} prior work analyzes and evaluates the security of emerging PiM architectures {against timing covert- and side-channel attacks}}.

+After a thorough analysis of existing PiM architectures, we show that \nbcr{1}{adopting} PiM solutions creates opportunities for high-throughput main memory-based timing attacks for two main reasons. {First, the adoption of PiM solutions provides userspace applications with fast and reliable direct access to main memory \nbcr{1}{to reduce data movement}.} Second, \nbcr{1}{defenses against these attacks either incur high performance overheads or are \emph{not} applicable to \gls{pim} architectures.} \nbcr{1}{In this work, we study the impact of \gls{pim} architectures on row buffer-based timing channels and their throughput.}